vaibhavmagon/Auction-Marketplace/README.md

 2. MySQL installed and server running
 3. All commands and code will run from Code folder onwards.
 Make sure one has the right path.

+## Instructions to Install & Run Auction App.
+1. Run - "npm install" to install or Node dependencies.
+2. Run - "bower install" to install bower dependencies for client side libraries.
+3. If no error is found (as it is not found for me) Run using cmd - "forever start server.js"
+4. Open - "http://localhost:3000" in browser to see the Auction App.

+Or <br/>

-Run - "sh appInstallerScript.sh" to install all dependencies, db scripts, npm modules and run the server.
+# Run - "sh appInstallerScript.sh" to install all dependencies, db scripts, npm modules and run the server.

-OR (If shell script does not work)

 ## Data and Tables